dharmab/8492sqdn.net/content/guides/vr/index.md

 Buy a 2x48GB or 2x32GB kit, with the correct compatibility for your CPU and motherboard.
 Do not use a 4x kit, because they may have stability issue at higher frequencies.

-_In most cases_ you can follow this table, but always check with your motherboard manufactuer's recommendations on their website.
+_In most cases_ you can follow this table, but always check with your motherboard manufacturer's recommendations on their website.

 |CPU Mfr.|RAM Type|Speed|CAS Latency|Note|
 |-|-|-|-|-|